A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 I have a tattoo.
 Can I visit an onsen?

 Tattoos, even if small and simply a means of artistic expression, are generally not allowed in onsen due to their association with the yakuza, or Japanese mafia.
-If your tattoo is not too big, you might be able to cover it up with a skin-coloured waterproof bandage.
+If it is not too big, you can cover your tattoo with a skin-coloured waterproof bandage.
 Do so beforehand, as you may be asked to leave if your body art is spotted upon entry or in the changing room.
 Check the policy of the onsens you’re visiting, but be prepared to be turned away.

 I have my period.
 Can I use an onsen?

-Unfortunately not.
-Since no swimsuits are allowed in the onsen, you can’t wear a tampon like you would at a beach or swimming pool.
-You might consider using a moon cup to skirt around this issue entirely.
+Unfortunately, no. Since swimsuits are not allowed in the onsen, you can’t wear tampons like at a beach or swimming pool.
+You might consider using a moon cup to circumvent this issue entirely.

 How can I find an onsen on a map?